Election Day Registration

-- Valid Minnesota identification card or receipt showing current name and address in the precinct.
+- Valid Minnesota identification card or receipt for one, showing current name and address in the precinct.

 - Tribal ID containing the current name and address in the precinct, signature and picture of the individual.

-- Voter Voucher - a person may vouch for another voter, subject to the following guidelines:
+- Voter Voucher - a person may vouch for another voter, signing an oath confirming personal knowledge of the address of the voter who is registering, subject to the following guidelines: